What is a landing page?

-Without making your prospective customer feeling like losing control, carefully design their journey to the required goal, let it be an opt-in or a checkout.
+Without making your prospective customer feel like losing control, carefully design their journey to the required goal, let it be an opt-in or a checkout.
 The key to doing that is to allow the user to navigate through calls to action through meaningful steps in the process.

 In the above image, there are quite a few links on the landing page that may deviate the visitor from the ultimate conversion goal.
 Here is a great study which was conducted by Hubspot on whether or not to include navigation.

 Another noteworthy concept is the 1:1 conversion ratio on landing pages.

 The conversion ratio is defined as the number of clickable elements on a page to the number of actual conversions via those elements.
 A clickable element is usually a well placed and well designed CTA.

 A landing page is an individual web page meant to promote a single offer (conversion goal).
 Hence 1:1 conversion ratio can be defined as “A singular link that takes the user away from the page and that link should be the CTA”.